aswarth123/aswarth123/README.md

 ### Hi there I am Aswarth👋
 ## I am a budding researcher in Distributed and On Device Machine learning

-- 🔭 I’m currently working on improving my ML and Image processing skills.
+[- 🔭 I’m currently working on ]:#
-- 🌱 I’m currently learning basics of Deep learning and about opencv
+[- 🌱 I’m currently learning basics of Deep learning and about opencv]:#
-- 💬 Ask me about python, bash.
+- 💬 Ask me about pytorch, python, C, C++.
 - 😄 Pronouns: he/him

 🏡 [website][website] **|**